TrollPursePublishing/trollpurse-ops/README.md

 ## Per Project Deployments

 There are currently two supported configurations for per project pipelines.
 These pipelines are specifically for continuous integration.
 This means it will pull the project when pushed to the specific build branch (default is `main`) from github (currently).
 The final output will be an S3 bucket with the client application.
 So we currently support build pipelines for single player games.
 However, you can easily fork this repository and start plopping in support for server fleets.

+>*Triggering a Build* By default, these builds will only be triggered under two conditions.
+These conditions are the repository is pushed to with a commit starting with "release" (case sensitive, do no include quotes) or a tag is pushed following [semantic versioning format](https://semver.org/).

+>*Buildspec Templates Available* Troll Purse provides buildspec templates by engine at https://github.com/TrollPursePublishing/trollpurse-ops-engine-buildspecs.
+Simply find the one for your desired engine and copy and paste the content to your own buildspec.
+The most important part is that it setups git lfs.

 ### Custom Engine